hongshibao/portfolio-tool/README.md

 ## Environment Setup
 1. Install python3 using `pyenv`

-   1.1.
-Follow these instructions for `pyenv` [installation](https://github.com/pyenv/pyenv#installation) or use `pyenv` [automatic installer](https://github.com/pyenv/pyenv-installer).
+   1. Follow these instructions for `pyenv` [installation](https://github.com/pyenv/pyenv#installation) or use `pyenv` [automatic installer](https://github.com/pyenv/pyenv-installer).

-   1.2.
-Install python 3.7.3:
+   1. Install python 3.7.3:

           $ pyenv install 3.7.3

 2. Install `pipenv`

-   2.1 Checkout this repo and go to the repo root folder:
+   1. Clone this repository and go to the repository root folder:

           $ git clone git@github.com:hongshibao/portfolio-tool.git
           $ cd portfolio-tool

+   2. Make sure it will run python 3.7.3 in this repository:

+          $ python --version

+      It should output `Python 3.7.3`.
+If not, please check whether `pyenv` installation is complete.

-   2.2 Use `pip` to install `pipenv`:
+   3. Use `pip` to install `pipenv`:

           $ pip install pipenv

-3. Install package dependencies using `pipenv`.
-It will also create a virtual environment dedicated to this repo
+3. Install package dependencies using `pipenv`

         $ cd portfolio-tool
         $ pipenv install

+   It will also create a virtual environment dedicated to this repository.

 4. Activate the virtual environment